rvdbreemen/OTGW-firmware/README.md

 Shoutout to early adopters helping me out testing and discussing the firmware in development.
 For pushing features, testing and living on the edge.

 So shoutout to the following people for the collaboration on development:
-* @sjorsjuhmaniac for improving the MQTT naming convention and HA integration
+* @sjorsjuhmaniac for improving the MQTT naming convention and HA integration, adding climate entity and otgw device
 * @vampywiz17     early adopter and tester
 * @Stemplar       reporting issues realy on
 * @proditaki      for creating Domiticz plugin for OTGW-firmware